-1. Define the purpose and objectives of your campaign
+1. Define the purpose and objectives of your Direct Marketing campaign

 What is it that you expect to achieve?
 How are you going to measure the result of your campaign?
 Defining a set of clear objectives is the first step in planning a successful campaign.
 The purpose could be to make direct sales, sales leads or promote seasonal discounts.

 For example, have an x number of people visit your store or get a y number of inquiries.
 Set numbers in your objectives to create motivation while executing your campaign.

 2. Define your target audience and create a mailing list

 Identifying your target audience is one of the most necessary steps in your direct mail strategy plan.
 Whether your business is B2C or B2B, understanding the needs of your customers based on their background and attitude will save you time, prevent wastage and increase the percentage of responses.

 Analysis of your current customers based on what they have in common will help you define your target audience.
 Also, this is the right time to update the mailing data that you have gathered and create a new mailing list for your campaign.